Ant Lifespan | How Long Do They Really Live?

 But after 70 million years of existence, ants flourished in greater numbers, especially with the development of flowers and fruits.
 With these new food sources came a more stable and reliable supply of nutrients that allowed ants to evolve and thrive as a species.
 The constant food supply allowed them to adapt and diversify, leading to over 12,000 different species of ants today!

-How Long Do Ants Live Without Food, Air, and Water
+How Long Do Ants Live Without Water?

-How Long Do Ants Live in an Ant Farm
+How Long Do Ants Live in an Ant Farm?

 How Long Do Ants Live in an Ant Farm Ant Farm Life Span